oskariorg/oskari-docs/md/documentation/development-environment.md

 portlet application database JNDI connection.
 For development, you can use the same database for both sets of tables, if you like.

+If your Liferay installation has a customized theme, as www.paikkatietoikkuna.fi has, make sure to install the theme WARs, as well as the layout WARs, as you're installing the map portlet.

 #### 2.7 GeoServer and customization components

 The Oskari service contains various functionality, such as the `transport` service,